bpalagi/jarvis/blog.md

 Gemini has not only stripped down the service and ramped me up on the structure
 * has resolved issues with conversation history, created the ask/guide rather than summary/followup workflow
-* rebuilt how the prompt flow operates, etc.
+* rebuilt how the prompt flow operates in real time, rebuilt the web ui, etc.